 There is extensive work taking place on the genetics of SMA which aims to improve our understanding of the disease mechanisms leading to damage of the nerve cells.

-Improved understanding of the condition has led to the development of potential treatments with the aim of restoring the production of SMN protein in the nerve cells.
-Some of these potential treatments are already being tested in clinical trials.
+Improved understanding of the condition has led to the development of treatments which aim at restoring the production of SMN protein in the nerve cells.
+Potential treatments which address other factors of the condition are also being tested in clinical trials.